mhdned/Realtiuo/README.md

 #### Real Estate Application

+This is a sample real estate website built with Nest.js, designed for demonstration purposes on my GitHub profile.
+The project showcases a structured and scalable backend using Nest.js, featuring property listings, user authentication, and basic CRUD operations.
+While this is not a production-ready application, it serves as a foundation for building real estate platforms using modern backend technologies.

 > Note: This project is intended to be a sample project for my GitHub profile and is not an official release.

 ## Features